We are a New Zealand owned and operated business with over 30 years experience in debt collection

 We have been recovering our clients' accounts since 1993 and in that time we've met the challenge of recovering our clients debts despite boom-and-bust economies, as well as truly remarkable technical and legislative changes.

-A key service we have specialised in providing to New Zealanders is tenancy debt recovery.
+We have specialised in providing tenancy debt collection.
 This involves the recovery of Tenancy Tribunal and mediated orders for property managers, private landlords, and even tenants.

 The founder of CIA Debt Recovery started as a field agent for another debt collection agency in 1993.
 It was clear, in a very short time frame, that his former Police experience of dealing with people from all walks of life allowed him to gain rapport with debtors.
 His work in West Auckland soon grew so that he was able develop a business plan which quickly evolved into the forming of the national private investigative and debt collection business, then called Chase Investigative Agencies, also known as C.I.A.
 An opportunity arose in 1997 to demonstrate to the National President of the property managers division of the Real Estate Institute of New Zealand (REINZ) the tracing and debt collecting abilities of this business.
 A six-month trial took place before C.I.A. was invited to market their services to the rest of the REINZ membership.